 Azar Nafisi is a lifelong champion and ardent supporter of the importance of Humanities and Liberal Arts and the role they play in the preservation and promotion of democracy.
 She is best known as the author of the national bestseller Reading Lolita in Tehran: A Memoir in Books, which electrified its readers with a compassionate and often harrowing portrait of the Islamic revolution in Iran and how it affected one university professor and her students.
 Earning high acclaim and an enthusiastic readership, Reading Lolita in Tehran is an incisive exploration of the transformative powers of fiction in a world of tyranny.
-The book has spent over 117 weeks on The New York Times bestseller list, was translated into 32 languages, and has won diverse literary awards, including the Prix du Meilleur Livre Étranger, Non-fiction Book of the Year Award from Booksense, the Frederic W. Ness Book Award, the Latifeh Yarsheter Book Award, the Grand Prix des Lectrices de Elle, and an achievement award from the American Immigration Law Foundation, as well as being a finalist for the PEN/Martha Albrand Award for Memoir.
-In 2006 she won a Persian Golden Lioness Award for literature, presented by the World Academy of Arts, Literature, and Media.
-In 2009 Reading Lolita in Tehran was named as one of the “100 Best Books of the Decade” by The Times (London).
+The book spent over 117 weeks on The New York Times bestseller list, was translated into 32 languages, and has won diverse literary awards, including the Prix du Meilleur Livre Étranger, Non-fiction Book of the Year Award from Booksense, the Frederic W. Ness Book Award, the Latifeh Yarsheter Book Award, the Grand Prix des Lectrices de Elle, an achievement award from the American Immigration Law Foundation, and was named as one of the “100 Best Books of the Decade” by The Times (London).
 A film of Reading Lolita in Tehran directed by Eran Riklis, written by Marjorie David and starring Golshifteh Farahani, Zar Amir-Ebrahimi and Mina Kavani, is currently in production.